emnify/product-docs/docs/glossary.md

   It comprises three components: MCC, MNC, and MSIN.

   MCC: 3-digit country identifier
-  MNC: network identifier (two or three digits)
+  MNC: operator identifier (two or three digits)
   MSIN: identifier for the connected device (nine or 10 digits)

   <img